Dental Cleaning, Check-up, and Prevention

 •Prevention The hygienist may offer additional cleaning methods for you to follow at home, based on the results of your exam.
 Don’t hesitate to ask us for instructions about brushing or flossing, or general care questions about your teeth and gums.

-Fluoride treatments: Recommended to our younger patients in order to harden enamel, prevent cavities and to reduce sensitivity.
+Fluoride treatments are recommended to younger patients in order to harden enamel, prevent cavities and reduce sensitivity.
 Fluoride treatments are particularly beneficial to patients, regardless of age, with root surfaces exposed above the gum line.
 Fluoride treatments physically harden and protect the fragile root surfaces which often decay in later life.
 Fluoride treatments are proven to reduce decay causing oral bacteria.
 At Roman Dental we employ fluoride gels, mousses, and varnishes to reduce the potential for cavities, limit root sensitivity and prevent root surface decay in mature patients.

-Assuring the health and safety of our patients and staff, at Roman Dental we maintain and invest in the latest radiographic equipment available.
+To insure the health and safety of our patients and staff, at Roman Dental we maintain and invest in the latest X-ray equipment available.

 Examination: Photographs and X-rays may be taken to locate and document dental concerns.
-Check-ups include examination of gum tissue (periodontal health), checking for cavities, checking the tissues in the mouth for lumps, bumps and discoloration (oral cancer screen), checking for root exposure, sensitivity, tooth wear from clenching and checking for comfort and health of the jaw joint.
+Check-ups include examination of gum tissue (periodontal health), checking for cavities, checking the tissues in the mouth for lumps, bumps and discoloration (oral cancer screen), checking for tooth roots that are exposed above the gum-line (gum recession), sensitivity, tooth wear from clenching and checking for comfort and health of the jaw joint.

 Treatment Recommendations: During the dental check-up we will discuss any particular issues that may be of concern including dental appearance, comfort and function.
 Based on the results and concerns discussed during the check-up, together we make a plan to maintain or improve dental health, comfort and appearance.